Noah (band): 2012–2013: Renaming as Noah, Seperti Seharusnya and resurgence of popularity

-2014–2016: Second Chance, Reza departure, Sings Legends
+2014–2016: Second Chance, Reza's departure and Sings Legends

 In June 2014, Noah announced that they were making new songs and a new album and that they were working with an English producer, Steve Lillywhite, to produce them.
 The collaboration resulted in Noah's first English-language song, "Hero", which was released as a single via airplay in 170 radios on August 6, 2014, and in iTunes on August 7, 2014.

 In December 2014, Reza announced that he was going to leave the band after one last show on New Year's Eve.
 By January 1, 2015, Reza was officially no longer part of the band.
 Also on December 31, Noah released their new album, Second Chance, which contains three new songs including "Hero" and nine rearrangements of Peterpan's song.

 In March 2015, Noah announced that they were planning to hold a tour in United States in April 2015, specifically in four cities: San Francisco, Los Angeles, New York, and Washington DC.
 The tour was delayed because Ariel was not fit among other unstated reasons.
 The tour ended up being held in October 2015 in three cities: Los Angeles, Washington DC, and New York.

 On May 19, 2016, Noah released an album titled Sings Legends.
 The album consists of rearrangements of eight Indonesian songs that Noah considered legendary.